 I guess the anxiousness before more travel stems from me being a bit of a control freak.
 I try not to be.
 But I can't help myself.
 The irony is that many of the most memorable, enjoyable and meaningful experiences I've had in Japan are the ones you don't and cannot plan.

-You Cannot Buy These Moments At A Travel Agent
+You Can't Buy Moments Like This At A Travel Agent

 Stumbling upon that achingly cute café in Takamori in the middle of the Aso caldera in Kyushu which happens to have a shiatsu treatment room in a shed in the back garden.